dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 ## Simple Example

 Below is an example of a simple two level hierarchy with notes on various [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) commands.
-Try some of the following lookups to get a feel for it.
+Use `CMD+p` to bring up the lookup and try some of the following queries.

 ```
 - cli.tar